 Human bodies are not designed for a sedentary lifestyle.
 However, in this technologically driven society, people often feel there is no choice but to spend generous portions of the day sitting in one spot.
-The age of computers brought about a surplus of a lot of office-based...Read More
+The age of computers has brought about a surplus of a lot of...Read More

 Faxing – particularly faxing through email – is a technology that is here to stay for a long while.
 Riding the technological revolution, the olden service has taken a new innovative twist to help both old and new enterprises manage their paperwork.
 For instance, POS (Point of...Read More